sancrum/valveregulator/README.md

-# valveregulator
+# valveregulator with dual thermocouple sensors
-Arduino project to control valve regulator with bipolar stepper motor drive. modbusRTU compatible over serial port manual control by encoder and LCD1602
+Arduino project to control valve regulator with bipolar stepper motor drive.
+ModbusRTU compatible over serial port.
+Manual control by encoder and LCD1602.

 Used libraries are:
 ModbusRTU by  	Samuel Marco i Armengol